 27.1 The City shall offer benefit eligible employees a short-term and long-term disability insurance program.
-The City will and pay the monthly premium costs during the term of this-the Agreement.
-Effective as soon as possible, but no later than January 1, 2025, the short-term disability insurance program shall be expanded to include a paid family leave benefit.
+The City will pay the monthly premium costs during the term of this Agreement.
 Details of the program benefits are outlined in the plan document available on the Employee Benefits Webpage.